HGTV Logo

 HGTV Logo 1994

-The logo consists of an improvised house easily recognized in the gable roof.
+The logo consists of an improvised house easily recognized by the gable roof.
 Underneath it, on the left, is a cobalt wall.
 It is fully painted, and against its background, the first part of the channel’s name – “hg,” is visible.
 Even though the inscription is large, the letters are in lowercase.
-The elongated upward vertical line of “h” extends far beyond the roof, acting as a chimney.
+The elongated upward vertical line of the “h” extends far beyond the roof, acting as a chimney.
 The right side of the hypothetical house is white, so it seems illuminated.
 The second part of the name is “tv,” typed in thin italic font.
 Below is a turquoise inscription, “Home & Garden Television Network,” separated by a red stripe.

 1994 – 2010